Incremental Gradient, Subgradient, and Proximal Methods for Convex Optimization: A Survey

 \longpapertitle#1#2#3{{\bf \centerline{\helbigb {#1}}} {\bf \centerline{\helbigb {#2}}} {\centerline{ by}} {\bf \centerline{ {#3}}} }

 \longpapertitle#1#2#3{{\bf \centerline{\helbigb {#1}}} {\bf \centerline{\helbigb {#2}}} {\centerline{ }} {\bf \centerline{ {#3}}} }

--3pc \longpapertitle{Incremental Gradient, Subgradient, and Proximal Methods for}{Convex Optimization: A Survey\footnote{$\ ^1$} {\ninepoint This is an extended version of similarly titled papers that will appear in Math.\ Programming Journal, and the edited volume Optimization for Machine Learning (S.\ Sra, S.\ Nowozin, and S.\ Wright, Eds.), MIT Press, 2012.}} {Dimitri P.\ Bertsekas \footnote{$^2$} {\ninepoint The author is with the Dept.\ of Electr.\ Engineering and Comp.\ Science, M.I.T., Cambridge, Mass., 02139.
+-3pc \longpapertitle{Incremental Gradient, Subgradient, and Proximal Methods for}{Convex Optimization: A Survey\footnote{$\ ^1$} {\ninepoint This is an extended version of similarly titled papers that appear in Math.\ Programming Journal, 2011, Vol.\ 129, pp.\ 163-195, and the edited volume Optimization for Machine Learning (S.\ Sra, S.\ Nowozin, and S.\ Wright, Eds.), MIT Press, 2012.
+This version corrects two flaws of the Dec.\ 2010 original survey: in the statements and proofs of Props.
+3.1 and 5.2.
+Both corrections are described by footnotes preceding the propositions.
+A supplementary survey, dealing with aggregated incremental gradient, proximal, and augmented Lagrangian methods is: Bertsekas, D.\ P., 2015.\ ``Incremental Aggregated Proximal and Augmented Lagrangian Algorithms," Lab.\ for Information and Decision Systems Report LIDS-P-3176, MIT, September 2015.}} {Dimitri P.\ Bertsekas \footnote{$^2$} {\ninepoint The author is with the Dept.\ of Electr.\ Engineering and Comp.\ Science, M.I.T., Cambridge, Mass., 02139.
 His research was supported by the AFOSR under Grant FA9550-10-1-0412.
 Thanks are due to Huizhen (Janey) Yu for extensive helpful discussions and suggestions.
 Comments by Angelia Nedi\'c and Ben Recht are also appreciated.} }

 \centerline{\bf Abstract} We survey incremental methods for minimizing a sum $\sum_{i=1}^mf_i(x)$ consisting of a large number of convex component functions $f_i$.
 Our methods consist of iterations applied to single components, and have proved very effective in practice.
 We introduce a unified algorithmic framework for a variety of such methods, some involving gradient and subgradient iterations, which are known, and some involving combinations of subgradient and proximal methods, which are new and offer greater flexibility in exploiting the special structure of $f_i$.
 We provide an analysis of the convergence and rate of convergence properties of these methods, including the advantages offered by randomization in the selection of components.
 We also survey applications in inference/machine learning, signal processing, and large-scale and distributed optimization.